Fire Management Requirements

 See Personnel for complete information on qualification standards, training and other administrative issues related to personnel.

-A number of different boot types may meet this requirement, including those with leather or leather/kevlar uppers and soles made of some heat-resistant material such as Vibram.
+2 Fire/heat resistant boots- A number of different boot types may meet this requirement, including heavy duty lace-type work boots with leather or leather/kevlar uppers and soles made of heat-resistant material such as Vibram.
 In some instances, such as when burning wetlands, fire-resistant rubber boots are permissible when noted in the Prescribed Burn Plan.

 All personnel, staff and volunteers, must be screened annually for physical fitness using accepted testing methods to be considered "current" in position qualifications.
 The minimum level of required fitness varies among wildland fire positions as noted in the personnel section of this manual and in Wildland Fire Qualification System Guide PMS 310-1.
 Generally, fireline positions on wildfires require an arduous level of fitness and some prescribed burn positions require moderate fitness.
 As exception, Observer, Planner and Public Information Officer do not require fitness testing.
 The Fire Manager may require an increased level of fitness for any position on specific burns or sites, depending on factors such as topography, fuels or climate.
 See Physical Fitness Testing for a full discussion of fitness testing procedures.